datatrail-jhu/00_intro/manuscript/02_google_acount.md

 This is the Google Account quiz

 {words: 1}
 ?
-What is your Google username?
+Please enter your Google username?

 {words: 100}
 ?
 Did you have any problems getting a Google Login.
 If so, what were they?

+?
+Which of these is NOT something your Google Login can be used as?

+A) a credit card
+b) a way access to Google products, such as Google Sheets.
+c) an email (Gmail) address.
+d) a login to the Chromebook.

 {/quiz}